wren-lang/wren/doc/site/getting-started.markdown

 For Mac users, there is also an XCode project in the repo that you can use to hack on Wren.
 That's what I develop in.
 It builds fine from there but *may* not have the exact same build settings.
 The Makefile is the canonical way to compile it.

 For our Windows bretheren, there's still a little work to be done.
 Ideally, the repo would include a Visual Studio solution for building Wren.
-I don't have a Windows machine, but if someone does, I would be delighted to take a patch for this.
+I don't have a Windows machine, but if you do, I would be delighted to take a patch for this.

 ## Interactive mode

 The above instructions will drop you into Wren's standalone interpreter in interactive mode.
-In that mode, you can type a line of code in, and it will immediately execute it.
+You can type a line of code in, and it will immediately execute it.
 Here's something to try:

     :::dart
     IO.print("Hello, world!")